-Light Bulbs (Halogen) Put in Garbage Cart/Bin Air Out Room if Bulb Breaks Broken halogen bulbs can release mercury vapor.
+Light Bulbs (Halogen) Alternative ways to recycle Put in Garbage Cart/Bin Air Out Room if Bulb Breaks Broken halogen bulbs can release mercury vapor.
 If one breaks, clear people and pets out of the room, and then air it out for five to ten minutes.
 To stop the vapor from spreading, also shut off the heat, ventilation and air-conditioning.
-Don't Mix with Glass Recyclables The materials used to make halogen bulbs are non-toxic, so it’s okay to throw these bulbs in the trash.
+Don't Mix With Glass Recyclables The materials used to make halogen bulbs are non-toxic, so it’s OK to throw these bulbs in the garbage.
 Although they are made of glass, don’t recycle them with glass.
-Broken glass can injure sanitation workers.
-Wrap Before Disposing Light bulbs are fragile and can break in the trash.
+They are likely to break and injure sanitation workers.
+Wrap Before Disposing Light bulbs are fragile and can break in the garbage.
 Try wrapping them in newspaper and taping everything in place before disposing of the bulb.
-This extra step can prevent the bulb from breaking in the trash.
+This extra step can prevent the bulb from breaking in the garbage.
+Alternative Ways to Recycle Batteries Plus Bulbs Recycling Services Batteries Plus Bulbs accepts a wide variety of batteries and light bulbs for recycling, including halogen bulbs.
+See a full list of items they accept here.
+Depending on the item, a small fee may apply.
+Find your closest location.
 Did You Know?
 Which Bulbs Are More Energy Efficient Than Incandescent Lamps?
-LED lights are more energy efficient than incandescent and CFL bulbs: they last 50 times as long as traditional incandescent bulb and use 80 percent less energy.
+LED lights are more energy efficient than incandescent and CFL bulbs: They last 50 times as long as traditional incandescent bulb and use 80 percent less energy.
 Fluorescent bulbs last three to 25 times longer than incandescents and use anywhere between 20 and 80 percent less energy.